anoma/juvix-docs/docs/tutorials/essential.juvix.md

   };
 ```

-First, `acc` is initialized to 0.
-Going through the list from left to right, at each step the current element `x` is added to `acc` giving the new value of `acc`.
-At the end, `acc` is equal to the sum of all elements in the list.
+First, the accumulator `acc` is initialized to 0.
+As the list `lst` is
+traversed from left to right, each element `x` is added to `acc`, updating its
+value.
+By the end of the iteration, `acc` holds the sum of all elements in the
+list.

-As another example, consider a function computing the total cost of all resources priced at more than 100 (recall `Resource` and `totalCost` defined earlier in this tutorial).
+As another example, consider a function computing the total cost of all
+resources priced at more than 100 (recall `Resource` and `totalCost` defined
+earlier in this tutorial).

 ```juvix
 totalCostOfValuableResources (lst : List Resource) : Nat :=